DiogoNeves/diogoneves.github.io/index.md

 Diogo spends much of his free time with **wife and daughter** enjoying life.

-### I want to know more about
+### Excited about

-AI, VR, AR, Life Experience Design, Functional Programming
+:point_right: AI, VR, AR, Life Experience Design, Functional Programming
-How to give everyone more control over their lives, with the aid of technology
+:point_right: How to give everyone more control over and enjoy their lives, with the aid of technology

 ### Work